Adva Rodogovsky Trauma and Loss Therapy

-My name is Adva Rodogovsky and I am a counselling therapist providing short-term and long-term therapy to adults.
+My name is Adva Rodogovsky and I am a specialist trauma and loss therapist providing short-term and long-term therapy to adults in South West London.

-I specialize in three deeply challenging aspects of the human experience: trauma, critical illness and end-of-life.
+As a level 2 certified clinical trauma practitioner and a certified EMDR practitioner, I specialize in two deeply challenging aspects of the human experience: trauma and end-of-life.

 Counselling in Clapham and Wimbledon - counselling chairs